fullstackfreelancer/ce_timeline/README.md

 ## Support & Service

 If you have any problems with the extension, please let me know!
-Since this is open source, I only guarantee 100% expert support when I get paid, but I also like to support the community.
-Please don't hesitate to open an issue here on GitHub or send a message: https://simonkoehler.com/contact
+Don't hesitate to send a message: https://simonkoehler.com/contact

-## Help me to keep the System up-to-date!
+## Help me to keep this Extension up-to-date!

 Many times if there is a special request, I just do it for free.
 I believe in the power of open source and free software.
 I also believe in you and your projects.
-If you like my work and you want to ensure further development, please don't hesitate to make a donation here: https://paypal.me/typo3freelancer
+If you like my work and you want to ensure further development, please don't hesitate to make a donation here: https://paypal.me/fullstackfreelancer